 - You must do allergy alert testing to protect your clients and avoid legal action.

-- The NHBF allergy alert testing toolkit contains all you need for your salon or barbershop.
+- The NHBF consultation, allergy alert and industry tests toolkit contains all you need for your salon or barbershop.

 - The NHBF’s preferred supplier Coversure will cover your use of the toolkit (check if you have a different insurer).